four2-ai/samples/node-features/README.md

 # NodeJS - Feature Iteration

-In this sample, we show how to access the healthScore Feature for all applicable Tracked Users.
+In this sample, we show how to access the Health Score Feature for all applicable tracked users.

 ## Preparing your environment